 A pause along a jungle path

-Then, some 40 metres in front of us on our path, an adult female orangutang peered from the bushes.
-She was perhaps four feet tall, apparently in her prime with a healthy shiny orange coat and inquisitive eyes.
-Her gaze was squarely fixed on us all and for a few intense seconds we exchanged stares, nobody moved, no human nor ape.
-Then, the orangutang decided to approach, unthreateningly, with the clear intention of joining our party without fear.
+Then, some forty metres or so on the path ahead, an adult female orangutang appeared from the bushes.
+She was perhaps four feet tall, apparently in good health with a long shiny orange coat of fur.
+She peered straight at us on the trail for a few intense seconds and then slowly started to approach unthreateningly, with a clear intent of joining our party.

 Our guide remained still but gone was his sense of urgency.
 He knew this ape well and assured us, as it wobbled closer, that the animal had grown in a rehabilitation centre and had been fostered back into the wild some years ago.
 The orangutang had no fear of humans, he said and occasionally made an appearance on the tourist trodden trails.